mhmdho/CinemaTicket/README.md

 ## 📜 License

-This project is licensed under my License – feel free to use it and enjoy :).
+This project is licensed under my License :).